Locally connected space: Components and path components

-However the closure of a path connected set need not be path connected: for instance, the topologist's sine curve is the closure of the open subset U consisting of all points (x,y) with x > 0, and U, being homeomorphic to an interval on the real line, is certainly path connected.
+However the closure of a path connected set need not be path connected: for instance, the topologist's sine curve is the closure of the open subset U consisting of all points (x,sin(x)) with x > 0, and U, being homeomorphic to an interval on the real line, is certainly path connected.
 Moreover, the path components of the topologist's sine curve C are U, which is open but not closed, and $C \setminus U,$ which is closed but not open.

 A space is locally path connected if and only if for all open subsets U, the path components of U are open.
 Therefore the path components of a locally path connected space give a partition of X into pairwise disjoint open sets.
 It follows that an open connected subspace of a locally path connected space is necessarily path connected.
 Moreover, if a space is locally path connected, then it is also locally connected, so for all $x \in X,$ $C_x$ is connected and open, hence path connected, that is, $C_x = PC_x.$ That is, for a locally path connected space the components and path components coincide.